vladcomarlau/async-smkex/README.md

 An **asynchronous, offline-capable authentication layer for SMKEX**.
-It lets a recipient be **offline** during key exchange while preserving SMKEX's split-trust, multipath security: an offline recipient's PreKey bundle is authenticated over **two independent network paths** (a PreKey server and a Notary server) instead of being vouched for by a single server.
+It lets a recipient be **offline** during key exchange while preserving SMKEX's split-trust, multipath security: an offline recipient's PreKey bundle is authenticated over **two independent network paths** (a PreKey server and a Notary server) instead of relying on a single server to verify it.

 > Master's research prototype for Advanced Cybersecurity master (Year 1, Semester 2),
 > UPB
 > Author: Vlad-Constantin Comârlău.
 Scientific coordinator: Assoc.
 Prof. Dr. Eng.
 > Marios O. Choudary.
->

 > Research prototype, not production software.
-> Endpoints are intentionally unauthenticated.
+> Endpoints are intentionally unauthenticated for simplicity.

 ## This extension adds